 Figure 7 Schematic of the shearing device (adapted from Atif and Inam 2016)

-High-shear mixing and extrusion is another but more common method with which high numbers of CNTs are dispersed uniformly, twin screws rotating at high speed create a shear flow to disperse CNT agglomerates as shown in figure 6.
+High-shear mixing and extrusion is another common method with which high numbers of CNTs are dispersed uniformly; twin screws rotating at high speed create a shear flow to disperse CNT agglomerates, as shown in Figure 6.

 In the research done by *Gu et al. (2016), functionalisation is another process that solves dispersion-related problems by modifying the surface of particles.
-Further added by Atif and Inam, the surface of graphene needs modification to disperse in the polymer matrix, alpine has a very smooth surface which creates weak interfacial bonds with polymer because of the properties of polymer nanocomposites, the properties depend heavily on the strength of its interfacial bonds.
+Further added by Atif and Inam, the surface of graphene needs modification to disperse in the polymer matrix; alpine has a very smooth surface, which creates weak interfacial bonds with polymer because of the properties of polymer nanocomposites, the properties depend heavily on the strength of its interfacial bonds.
 Different functionalisation methods help disperse MLG and CNTs in the polymer matrix.
-Furthermore, the method of oxidation is used for modifying the surface of CNTs, different treatments are used for successfully performing the oxidation method.
-Superacids are another method with which modification of MLG and CNTs can be achieved, strong acids can be used in dissolving and dispersing MLG and CNTs in large numbers as described by Atif and Inam (2016) and *Gu et al. (2016).
-The use of nitric acid and sulphuric acid as remedies resulted in the functionalisation of carbon nanotubes and multi-layer graphene, and also reduced the size of fillers.
+Furthermore, the oxidation method is used for modifying the surface of CNTs; different treatments are used for successfully performing the oxidation method.
+Superacids are another method with which modification of MLG and CNTs can be achieved; strong acids can be used in dissolving and dispersing MLG and CNTs in large numbers, as described by Atif and Inam (2016) and *Gu et al. (2016).
+The use of nitric acid and sulphuric acid as remedies resulted in the functionalisation of carbon nanotubes and multi-layer graphene and also reduced the size of fillers.

 Figure 8 Functionalisation process (adapted from Atif and Inam 2016)

-The functionalisation reduced the clipping force of nanotubes to 15 per cent and the mechanical properties of nanocomposites got affected.
+The functionalisation reduced the clipping force of nanotubes to 15 per cent, and the mechanical properties of nanocomposites were affected.

 In the research done by Atif and Inam (2016), it was observed that the state of dispersion of MLG and CNTs in the polymer matrix is also improved by adding hybrid nano-fillers.
-Hybrid fillers used as synergistic effects caused an enhancement in the state of dispersion of fillers.
+Hybrid fillers used as synergistic effects caused an enhancement in the dispersion state of fillers.
 Further added by Atif and Inam (2016), the physical properties of hybrid nanocomposites are improved when hybrid nano-fillers create synergistic effects.
-Physical synergistic effects take place during dispersion because of the multiphase hybrid structure of Titania.
-Moreover, further synergistic effects are found during dispersion when nanoclay is used as described by Atif and Inam (2016).
+Physical synergistic effects occur during dispersion because of the multiphase hybrid structure of Titania.
+Moreover, further synergistic effects are found during dispersion when nano clay is used, as described by Atif and Inam (2016).
 Therefore, the enhancement in the state of dispersion is dependent upon synergistic effects among the nanofillers such as carbon nanotubes and Titania.

-Nanocomposites are double-phased dense materials, they have extensive characteristics, and exhibit significant revenues.
-However, the production of nanocomposites is not practical because agglomeration occurs between nano-fillers during dispersion, furthermore, the issue of nonproduction of nanocomposites is because of the structure of nano-fillers.
-Nanocomposites are produced when nano-fillers, MLG and CNTs are dispersed, however, during dispersion, MLG and CNTs were agglomerating because of the physical properties of carbon nanotubes (CNTs) were altering the polymer matrix and agglomerating with MLG.
+Nanocomposites are double-phased dense materials; they have extensive characteristics and exhibit significant revenues.
+However, the production of nanocomposites is not practical because agglomeration occurs between nano-fillers during dispersion; furthermore, the nonproduction of nanocomposites is because of the structure of nano-fillers.
+Nanocomposites are produced when nano-fillers, MLG and CNTs are dispersed; however, during dispersion, MLG and CNTs were agglomerating because the physical properties of carbon nanotubes (CNTs) were altering the polymer matrix and agglomerating with MLG.
 However, dispersing nano-fillers in large quantities has decreased the chances of agglomeration to some extent.

-The properties of nano-fillers are influenced by agglomerates.
-Nano-fillers are good conductors of electricity, and thus they agglomerate due to electromagnetic responses.
+Agglomerates influence the properties of nano-fillers.
+Nano-fillers are good conductors of electricity, and thus, they agglomerate due to electromagnetic responses.
 Furthermore, the interphase properties of the neighbouring region of the polymer have different mechanical and chemical properties.
 The optical, electrical and photo-electronic properties of nano-fillers were not adjusting with the interphase properties.

-The agglomeration can be controlled and prevented through various methods, these methods include changing the dispersion state of nano-fillers.
-Organic solvents can be used to improve the dispersion state of fillers, these solvents can lower the viscosity of the polymer matrix, and thus the dispersion process can be eased.
-Other methods include applying force to disentangle nano-fillers and then enclosing them in the polymer matrix, and modifying the nanofillers surface to make the dispersion process feasible.
-Furthermore, the addition of hybrid nano-fillers forms hybrid nanocomposites, these nanocomposites are created when hybrid-nano-fillers are combined with nano-fillers, such as MLG and CNTs.
+The agglomeration can be controlled and prevented through various methods, including changing the dispersion state of nano-fillers.
+Organic solvents can be used to improve the dispersion state of fillers; these solvents can lower the viscosity of the polymer matrix, and thus the dispersion process can be eased.
+Other methods include applying force to disentangle nano-fillers and then enclosing them in the polymer matrix and modifying the nanofiller's surface to make the dispersion process feasible.
+Furthermore, adding hybrid nano-fillers forms hybrid nanocomposites; these nanocomposites are created when hybrid nano-fillers are combined with nano-fillers, such as MLG and CNTs.
 Synergistic effects occur during dispersion when nano-fillers are combined with hybrid nano-fillers.

-Significant progress has been made over the years in solving nano-fillers agglomeration, however, further researches are due to make the production of nanocomposites practical.
-Further insights are to be given on solving agglomeration when nanocomposite production starts, and significant changes will occur towards the further advancement of similar technologies.
+Significant progress has been made over the years in solving nano-filler agglomeration; however, further research is due to make the production of nanocomposites practical.
+Further insights will be given on solving agglomeration when nanocomposite production starts, and significant changes will occur towards the further advancement of similar technologies.

 K. Rishi, V. Narayanan, G. Beaucage, A. McGlasson, V. Kuppa, J. Ilavsky and M. Rackaitis, A thermal model to describe kinetic dispersion in rubber nanocomposites: The effect of mixing time on dispersion, Polymer, 2019, 175, 272–282.